JeremyPflipsen/Trapping-Rain-Water-II/README.md

 This is my solution to the LeetCode question Trapping Rain Water II.
 It works similary to the solution of Trapping Rain Water I quesiton on LeetCode, which solves the 1D case.
 My explanation will be more clear if you first understand the solution to that question.
+I made a React app that visualizes this algorithm, which you can see here: https://jeremypflipsen.github.io/Trapping-Rain-Water-II/index.html.

 In the 1D case, we have a left and right pointer that point the left and right edge of the area we are considering.
 In the 2D case, this "edge" becomes a "border".